 Another scenario when you might want a home inspection is if you’re preparing to sell your home.
 Many sellers choose to get a pre-listing inspection, which is exactly the same process as a buyer’s inspection, except that the seller pays for it.

-The reasons to get a seller’s inspection have to do with getting a good idea of the home’s condition and making sure you’re setting the selling price reasonably and realistically.
+The reasons to get a seller’s inspection involve getting a good idea of the home’s condition and ensuring you’re setting the selling price reasonably and realistically.

 6. Get an actionable repair to-do list